 Imagine biting into a crisp, juicy watermelon on a hot summer day.
 The refreshing burst of hydration not only quenches your thirst but also serves as a reminder of the vital role water plays in our lives.
-Just as the watermelon is overwhelmingly composed of water, so too are our bodies.
+Day to day, just as the watermelon is overwhelmingly composed of water, so too are our bodies.
 But have you ever stopped to wonder, what percentage of our bodies are actually made up of water?

 The answer might surprise you.
 While the exact percentage varies depending on factors like age, gender, and body composition, water generally constitutes a significant portion of our being.
 Understanding this crucial element and its implications is essential for maintaining optimal health and well-being.
 Let's dive deep into the fascinating world of water and explore its profound impact on the human body.